 Fleetwood is at the north of the Fylde Coast, against the Wyre estuary.
 Lytham in the south is against the estuary of the River Ribble estuary.
 Blackpool, in the centre (marked by the orange pin on the map above), faces straight over the Irish sea.

-The M55 joins the main motorway network to the edge of the Fylde Coast and from there you can take a straight route into central Blackpool.
+The M55 (above) joins the main UK motorway network to the Fylde Coast.
+From there you can take a straight route into central Blackpool.

-Or veer off to the left and head for Lytham and St Annes which are in Fylde, or to the right and make for Wyre – where you’ll find Cleveleys, Fleetwood and the market town of Poulton.
+Or, veer to the left and head for Lytham and St Annes which are in the borough of Fylde, or to the right and make for the borough of Wyre.
+There you’ll find Cleveleys, Fleetwood and the market town of Poulton.

 Blackpool North Railway Station provides good rail access to the main UK network.

-There are railway stations at Poulton, Blackpool St Annes and Lytham.
-Please check main railway network operator websites for the latest information.
+There are also railway stations at Poulton, Blackpool St Annes and Lytham.
+Please check the main railway network operator websites for the latest information.

 Getting Around when you’re at the Fylde Coast

 Blackpool trams are operated by Blackpool Transport.
 They run along the seafront from Squires Gate at the southern end of Blackpool, through central Blackpool, Bispham and Anchorsholme into Cleveleys.
-They terminate at the end of their journey in the north at Fleetwood.
+They terminate at the end of their journey a few miles north at Fleetwood.

-There’s a choice of the modern, smooth trams or the old style Heritage Trams for getting about.
+There’s a choice of the modern, smooth trams like the one above, or the old style Heritage Trams for getting about.
 The Heritage Trams operate from separate tram stops.

 Buses on the Fylde Coast are also operated by Blackpool Transport.
 As you’d expect there’s a range of timetables, services and fare options to help you to plan the best route and most cost effective way of travelling.